hyperdefined/CobaltTester/api.md

 },
 ```
 The status simply returns true/false if the API returns something back.
 If it's unable to reach it, it will return false.
 Due note: not all instances will support all services.

+Please set a proper user agent when making requests..